UCL/MPHY0026/doc/schedule-2020/workshop-1.rst

 Then more specific instructions are given for

-* :ref:`Workshop1Pelvis`.
+* :ref:`Workshop1Lego` using Lego.
-* :ref:`Workshop1Lego`.
+* :ref:`Workshop1Pelvis`, using a UCL pelvis phantom.
-* :ref:`Workshop1Head`.
+* :ref:`Workshop1Head`, using a UCL head phantom.

 The main reason for providing 3 setups is to reduce waiting time.
 The workshop can also be repeated for each setup, and compared between groups.

-For the first real run-through: We best do the basic alignment first, and see how long it takes.
+Please report back the timings, so we can update the instructions above.